Català FC: Origins

-Although the club was founded in October, Català was not officially established until 17 December 1899, in a meeting held in the Café San Gervasio de Cassolas, in which they formalized the first board of directors with Jaime Vila being named the club's first president, in addition to Víctor Manuel Paniagua secretary and Miguel Valdés treasurer, Manel Mir was appointed the team captain and Guillermo Busquets the vice-captain.
+Although the club was founded in October, Català was not officially established until 17 December 1899, in a meeting held in the Café San Gervasio de Cassolas, in which they formalized the first board of directors with Jaime Vila being named the club's first president, in addition to Víctor Manuel Paniagua as secretary and Miguel Valdés as treasurer, while Manel Mir was appointed the team captain and Guillermo Busquets the vice-captain.
+The colors of the club was also chosen in this meeting, a white and blue shirt with white pants.
 On 10 January 1903, the name of the club changed to Català Sport Club, when members of the recently Club Universitari joined the club.

 Rivalry with FC Barcelona

-Joan Gamper, who had already founded other clubs in his home country, Zurich, wanted to do the same in his new city, Barcelona, and his initial idea was to join the group of football fans that ended up creating Català FC under Vila, but he was rejected for being a foreigner, because in its beginnings, Català wanted to promote local sport, and thus, it only admitted Catalan players to its team.
+Joan Gamper, who had already founded other clubs in his home country, Zürich, wanted to do the same in his new city, Barcelona, and his initial idea was to join the group of football fans led by Vila that ended up creating Català FC, but Gamper was rejected for being a foreigner, because in its beginnings, Català wanted to promote the local sport, and thus, it only admitted Catalan players to its team.
 Two months after its foundation, however, Català accepted its first foreign players.
-This rejection is why Gamper went on to found FC Barcelona on 29 November 1899, in the Gymnasium Solé, and during the first years of football in Catalonia, FC Barcelona and Català FC had a very strong rivalry and the polemics about who was the first official club of Barcelona (the club dean of the city) finished when the blaugranas proved that they had been the first club to be registered in the civil registry on 29 November, only a few days before Català FC, who did it on 17 December.
+This rejection is why Gamper went on to found FC Barcelona on 29 November 1899, in the Gimnasio Solé, thus initiating a tough rivalry with Català that was even transferred to the journalistic media, with the polemics about who was the first official club of Barcelona (the club dean of the city) finishing when Barça proved that they had been the first club to be registered in the civil registry on 29 November, only a few days before Català FC, who did it on 17 December.

-They faced each other for the first time on the Christmas Eve of 1899, which ended in a 3–1 victory in favour of Barça, the club's first-ever victory, and to add salt to injury, it was Gamper who was the author of the first goal in Barça's history. netting twice to seal the win.
-Just two days after this match, however, these two sides combined to face Team Anglès, a team made up of members of the British colony living in Barcelona, winning 2–1, and they did it again on 6 January 1900, this time losing 3–0.
+They faced each other for the first time on the Christmas Eve of 1899, which ended in a 3–1 victory in favor of Barça, the club's first-ever victory, and to add salt to injury, it was Gamper who netted twice to seal the win.
+Just two days after this match, however, these two sides joined the best players of each team in order to face Team Anglès, a team made up of members of the British colony living in Barcelona, and together they won 2–1 with another brace from Gamper, and they repeated this scenario again on 6 January 1900, this time losing 3–0.
+The only Català players who featured in both games were Carlos Soley, Fermín Lomba, and Manuel Mir.